CyberSecAI/KeyPhraseExtractionModel/README.md

 > [!NOTE]
 > See https://cloud.google.com/ai/gemini for the difference between Google AIStudio and Google Vertex AI.

-> [!WARNING] Fine tuned models in https://aistudio.google.com/ have limitations
+> [!CAUTION] Fine tuned models in https://aistudio.google.com/ have limitations
 > 1. Do not currently support a System Prompt
 >     - a consideration if making the model accessible to others as a system prompt is one mitigation for prompt injection
 > 2. Require OAuth to access and credentials must be renewed after 7 days.